 According to the Vegan Society, there are over 600,000 vegans in the UK.
-This January, 135,000 people officially signed up to try Veganuary, a campaign that encouraged people to adopt Veganism for a month.
+Last January, 135,000 people officially signed up to try Veganuary, a campaign that encouraged people to adopt Veganism for a month.
 If you or a family member have made the switch to a plant-based diet, or are considering doing so, a natural concern is likely to be: ‘how do I make sure I am getting all of the nutrition my body needs?’
 Becoming a vegan can be a huge change in lifestyle.
 But what do you really cut out?
 What do you end up getting more of?
 And what are the common deficiencies you need to be aware of when becoming a vegan?

 A Vegan Diet Can Be Really Healthy